-1. Hearing was called at 9:12 a.m. on 4-August-2025.
+1. Hearing was called at 9:10 a.m. on 28-July-2025.
 2. The applicant, [REDACTED], represented by [REDACTED], hereinafter referred to as "the landlord", attended by teleconference.
 3. The respondent, [REDACTED], hereinafter referred to as "the tenant" attended by teleconference.
+[REDACTED], support person for the tenant also attended via teleconference.